Sylomex/Arduino-Upnp-PortMapping/README.md

 The UPNP standard is based on the SOAP/XML protocol.
 XML messages are very verbose, and not ideal for a simple MCU which the Arduino uses.
 Creating, sending, receiving and parsing SOAP/XML messages uses up most of the Arduino's extremely limited resources.

-This code has been designed and tested with 3 different routers.
+This code has been designed and tested with 4 different routers.
 UPNP implementation across different hardware appears to have slight variances.
 Due to the simplistic way XML parsing is implemented in this code it is quite possible that this code will not work correctly with other routers.
 If this is case I am extremely interested in getting feedback and/or code updates to improve the code

 ## Tested Router Models

 1. TP-LINK TL-WR541G
 2. D-LINK DI-624+A
 3. D-LINK DIR-605
+4. Netgear WNDRV3700

 ** Please send feedback about other models.